BRIT Awards 2024: Here are all the nominees

 Song Of The Year

-Calvin Harris and Ellie Goulding – Miracle
+Calvin Harris and Ellie Goulding – ‘Miracle’

-Cassö, Raye and D-Block Europe – Prada
+Cassö, Raye and D-Block Europe – ‘Prada’

-Dave and Central Cee – Sprinter
+Dave and Central Cee – ‘Sprinter’

-Kenya Grace – Strangers
+Kenya Grace – ‘Strangers’

-Raye and 070 Shake – Escapism
+Raye and 070 Shake – ‘Escapism’

-Stormzy and Debbie – Firebabe
+Stormzy and Debbie – ‘Firebabe’

-Switch Disco and Ella Henderson – React
+Switch Disco and Ella Henderson – ‘React’

 Artist Of The Year